 \section{Abstract}

-This paper presents a model for nonspherical oscillations of encapsulated bubbles coated with a polymer infused with magnetic particles, developed using membrane theory for thin weakly magnetic membranes.
-According to this theory, only the applied magnetic field significantly contributes to the Maxwell stress and membrane is under generalized plane stress.
+This paper presents a model for nonspherical oscillations of a lipid-encapsulated bubble infused with magnetic particles, developed using membrane theory for thin, weakly magnetic membranes.
+The model assumes that only the applied magnetic field contributes significantly to the Maxwell stress, with the membrane under generalized plane stress.
 Axisymmetric deformations are analyzed under two external magnetic field configurations: symmetrically arranged current-carrying coils and symmetrically placed magnetic dipoles.
-The non-spherical oscillations are restricted to the linear regime, with the second mode dominating within the pressure range of the stability region.
-The pressure-frequency stability region is computationally determined, and its variation with different material properties and applied magnetic field is analyzed.
-The natural frequency of each mode is estimated using boundary layer approximation.
-Time-series analysis of the second mode amplitude reveals a significant oscillation amplitude relative to the bubble radius.
-Estimation using the model indicates that the interface magnetic susceptibility and initial radius.
+The non-spherical oscillations are restricted to the linear regime, with the second mode dominating within the stable pressure range.
+The pressure–frequency stability region is computed, and its dependence on material properties and magnetic forcing is examined, and natural frequencies are estimated using a boundary-layer approximation.
+In the coil-field configuration, time-series analysis shows that the second mode attains significant amplitude relative to the bubble radius, increasing with both interfacial magnetic susceptibility and initial radius.
 Order-of-magnitude estimates indicate that pressure forcing dominates over magnetic forcing, implying a negligible effect of applied current on radial oscillations and stability.
 In contrast, for the dipole field, increasing dipole strength and reducing its distance from the bubble center significantly reduces the stability region.
 Simulations with time-varying current further show that its amplitude and frequency have minimal influence on the stability diagram but strongly affect the periodicity of mode shapes.